yuhang-lin/yuhang-lin.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD student in Computer Science at North Carolina State University.
+I am a Research Scientist at Meta.
+I received PhD in Computer Science from North Carolina State University.